wkurzius/textbook-notes/syllabi/prob-and-stats.md

 4. **Randomness and Probability** This last unit focuses on predicting events using probability laws.
 This includes events that are independent of each other and those depend on the occurrence of another event.

+## Text and Resources

+We will use the book [*Statistics*](https://openstax.org/details/books/statistics), a high school level textbook provided by OpenStax.
+This is an online and free-to-use textbook, with a PDF version available alongside the web version.

+Outside of that, I recommend Khan Academy as a first stop for any extra practice.
+They have their own [Statistics & Probability](https://www.khanacademy.org/math/statistics-probability) course that that's good for extra practice.

 ## Grading

 - The official grade book exists on Canvas, with Genesis only having an unreliable copy